 Antimalarial side effects are so bad, they are worse than malaria.

 No. Some people do suffer extreme reactions to some antimalarials (not every antimalarial is the same either) it is true, but they are in the minority.
-The absolute majority only have mild symptoms and many have none at all.
+The absolute majority may only have some mild symptoms and many have none at all.
 At the end of the day malaria can seriously knock you off your feet for a long time, and can in some cases even be fatal.
 On balance, I’d rather take the antimalarials than take the risk of malaria.

 If I take this drink/food/herbal remedy it will stop me from getting malaria and has no side effects.